Learn Python: How To Loop Through a List

 # 5

-for each iteration), and then prints it.
+In this example, we’ve created a list called my_list with the numbers from 1 to 5.
+The for loop goes through each item in the list (which we’ve named i for each iteration), and then prints it.
 The result is each number in our list printed on a new line.

 Intrigued?
 Keep reading for more detailed explanations and advanced techniques for looping through lists in Python.

-The Basics of Looping Through Lists in Python
+The Basics of Python List Looping

-loop is the most common tool used to iterate over a list.
+Python’s for loop is the most common tool used to iterate over a list.
 Let’s look at a simple example:

 fruits = ['apple', 'banana', 'cherry']